220.127.116.11 Moral Influence on War – Pacifism and ‘Just’ Wars

 In the terminology of this book, these requirements belong to different dimensions of power:

-- “Just cause”, “proportionality”, and “right intention” appear to be moral criteria.
+● “Just cause”, “proportionality”, and “right intention” appear to be moral criteria.
 People’s assessments will depend on their beliefs.

-- “Legitimate authority” is a legal criterion.
+● “Legitimate authority” is a legal criterion.

-- “Last resort” is a judgement as to whether both legal and political means have been exhausted.
+● “Last resort” is a judgement as to whether both legal and political means have been exhausted.

-- “Reasonable chance of success” appears to be mostly a military judgement, which is classified as Ungoverned Power in this book because it lies outside the four dimensions of structured governance.
+● “Reasonable chance of success” appears to be mostly a military judgement, which is classified as Ungoverned Power in this book because it lies outside the four dimensions of structured governance.
 The question of whether a lasting peace can be achieved, though, also requires a political assessment.

 As Skidelsky commented, the propositions of ‘just war theory’ “support each other, like bricks in an arch”.
 No-one will accept that a war is ‘just’ unless they think that all the criteria are satisfied, though most people will rely upon the advice of others in the legal, political and military aspects.
 The application of ‘just war theory’ was changed by the establishment of the UN, and it has to evolve further as a result of changes in the military environment, as examined in later chapters:

-- A humanitarian intervention to prevent genocide might be thought to be both a “just cause” and “right intention”, for example, but this should now be subject to a collective assessment by the UN Security Council – which is the only source of “legitimate authority” to use military force (18.104.22.168).
+● A humanitarian intervention to prevent genocide might be thought to be both a “just cause” and “right intention”, for example, but this should now be subject to a collective assessment by the UN Security Council – which is the only source of “legitimate authority” to use military force (18.104.22.168).
 Several countries might then contribute to the use of force, or lend other forms of assistance, as was the case with driving Saddam Hussein out of Kuwait in what the BBC described as Operation Desert Storm: Last of its kind.

-- “Last resort” depends upon whether the matter had been submitted to an international court (126.96.36.199), whose rulings might also be seen as validating some types of “just cause”.
+● “Last resort” depends upon whether the matter had been submitted to an international court (126.96.36.199), whose rulings might also be seen as validating some types of “just cause”.

-- “Proportionality”, which can be taken as requiring a minimum loss of life in achieving the objective, has become more complicated when wars are conducted where civilians are living and not on a remote battlefield (188.8.131.52).
+● “Proportionality”, which can be taken as requiring a minimum loss of life in achieving the objective, has become more complicated when wars are conducted where civilians are living and not on a remote battlefield (188.8.131.52).

-- A “reasonable chance of success” can be evaluated by examining the utility of military force (7.4.1), but its political viability must also be considered: ‘realpolitik’ (22.214.171.124).
+● A “reasonable chance of success” can be evaluated by examining the utility of military force (7.4.1), but its political viability must also be considered: ‘realpolitik’ (184.108.40.206).

-- The Geneva Conventions cover jus in bello, legally prohibiting avoidable harm to non-combatants (220.127.116.11).
+● The Geneva Conventions cover jus in bello, legally prohibiting avoidable harm to non-combatants (220.127.116.11).

-- The requirements for a just peace, jus ad pacem, include ensuring that the defeated party accepts the result, which depends upon some form of reconciliation.
+● The requirements for a just peace, jus ad pacem, include ensuring that the defeated party accepts the result, which depends upon some form of reconciliation.
 The establishment of the European Union after the Second World War was an outstanding example of reconciliation that was achieved by political negotiation and which accorded dignity to both sides (6.6.5).
 In the absence of reconciliation, an imposed settlement merely suppresses the confrontation until the balance of power changes again (7.4.5).